-The thing is that the fat being mobilized from an area (lets assume abdominal area) can’t be used for fuel by the muscles under the fat because the blood flow of fat cells and skeletal muscle is separated.
+The thing is that the fat being mobilized from an area (lets assume abdominal area), can’t be used for fuel by the muscles under the fat.
+This is true because the blood flow to fat cells and skeletal muscle is separated.

 What researchers didn’t specified is that there is an interesting process going on with the unburned fat that was mobilized.

-The question is: How much fat was mobilized into circulation?
+How much fat was mobilized into circulation?

 Milligrams you say?

 That is right.
 I’ll repeat: 0.6-2.1 milligrams of fat per 100 grams of adipose tissue.

-So for 30 minutes of activity for a person carrying 10 kg of abdominal fat, the total fat mobilized was a maximum of 0.2 grams of fat.
+For 30 minutes of activity, a person carrying 10 kg of abdominal fat, mobilized 0.2 grams of fat.
 The thing is that 1lb of fat contains approximately 400 grams of fat.

 The 10 kg of fat we have in this exercise, contains 8.880 grams of fat.